Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Graphs and its Geometric Realizations

-\begin{proof} By construction, it follows that $f^{conv}$ is continuous in geometric realization of the simplexes because that map is just the geometric realization from an $n$-simplex.
-Now, since we have a locally finite closed cover, observe that $f^{conv}$ is continuous by 17 A.18 in \cite{Cech_1966}.
+\begin{proof} By construction, it follows that $\ConM{f}{}$ is continuous in the geometric realization of the simplexes because that map is just the geometric realization from an $n$-simplex.
+Now, since we have a locally finite closed cover, note that $\ConM{f}{}$ is continuous by 17 A.18 in \cite{Cech_1966}.

 The next step is to build the homotopy.
-Let $H:S^n\times I\rightarrow R(X)$ be the map
+Let $H:S^n\times I\rightarrow \iGR{X}$ be the map